DDS Spring (DENS)

 DENS 4541 Emergency Procedures II (0 Credits)

-This course brings together all of the individual medical emergency procedures presented in courses throughout the student's dental education.
-It is meant to serve as a method for understanding their use in the clinical situation, to develop a greater sense of confidence in their application, and provide "hands on" practice.
+This course brings together all medical emergency procedures presented in courses throughout the student's dental education and serves as a method for understanding their use in the clinical situation.
 Pass/Fail

 DENS 4622 Laws and Regulations Affecting Dentistry (0.5 Credits)